drodarie/neuron-game/README.md

 The goal of each player is to drive the membrane potential of the target neuron towards their own extrema (bottom for the right player and top for the left player).

+This mode starts in a paused state to let time for each player to sets its controls.
-The simulation will last 50 ms after which the game will be over.
+The simulation will last 50 ms (simulation time) after which the game will be over.